The OneStopTB clinic is an all-in-one diagnostic, testing and treatment center designed to be taken into remote and difficult-to-reach areas.

 To overcome this challenge, Delft Imaging Systems has developed the OneStopTB clinic.

-OneStopTB is a tailor-made platform that combines digital X-Ray, the diagnostic software CAD4TB and GeneXpert’s GXP test.
-The best solution for TB screening in remote areas.
+OneStopTB is a tailor-made platform that combines digital X-ray, the detection software CAD4TB and GeneXpert’s GXP test.
+The best solution for tuberculosis screening in remote areas.

 Better Detection, Lower Costs

 The complete screening solution Delft has developed for inaccessible areas is the OneStopTB clinic.
-OneStopTB is a tailor-made, mobile platform that combines digital X-Ray, the diagnostic software CAD4TB (Computer-Aided Detection for Tuberculosis) and GeneXpert’s GXP test.
+OneStopTB is a tailor-made, mobile platform that combines digital X-ray, the detection software CAD4TB (Computer-Aided Detection for Tuberculosis) and GeneXpert’s GXP test.
 It provides a robust solution that is easily transported over both paved and unpaved roads to high-risk areas such as slums, mines or prisons for a periodical screening.
-The CAD4TB software, combined with teleradiology, allows for quality diagnosis even in the absence of human experts.
+The CAD4TB software, combined with teleradiology, allows for quality tuberculosis detection even in the absence of human experts.

 The OneStopTB clinic combines the power of Delfts CAD4TB software with a portable X-ray and GeneXpert’s GXP test.